bodo-ai/Bodo/tutorial/README.md

 # HPAT_tutorial

 ## Setting up your environment
-This HPAT tutorial makes use of bodo (latest), numpy, pandas, daal4py (latest) and their dependences.
+This Bodo tutorial makes use of bodo (latest), numpy, pandas, daal4py (latest) and their dependences.

 The easiest and most reliable way is to create a python environment using conda: